 The Nursing and Allied Health program offers many opportunities for individuals to have a rewarding career in the nursing field.
 The high demand for registered nurses, licensed practical nurses and certified nursing assistants, makes Spoon River College a great place to start your journey to a worthwhile career.

 The SRC Nursing program features an option of completing a Practical Nursing certificate at the end of the first year, affording the individual eligibility to take the Practical Nursing licensing examination.
 The college also offers a Nursing Assistant course that is designed to prepare individuals for entry-level positions in the health care field.

 Certificates and Degrees

-Associate Degree in Nursing (eligible to take NCLEX-RX test)
+Associate Degree in Nursing (eligible to take NCLEX-RN test)

 Nature of Work

 Nursing is a